Best Travel Insurance for Guatemala: What to Cover

 • • Buy annual multi-trip insurance if traveling frequently

-• • Purchase early to access better rates and cancel-for-any-reason options
+• • Purchase early to access cancel-for-any-reason options

 • • Check if your credit card offers travel insurance benefits